Send the link below via email or IMCopy

 The kiss of Judas was likewise meant to be a kiss of loyalty.

-'kim'at' - is "for his wrath can flare up in a moment" (NIV, NRSV similar) the only possible meaning for the parent clause?
+' - is "for his wrath can flare up in a moment" (NIV, NRSV similar) the only possible meaning for the parent clause?
 Could it mean that it only lasts momentarily?
 This may depend which of the two other clauses it is more closely related to.

 The kissing or esp. kissing of the feet is familiar from Mesopotamian royal monuments where vassal kings are shown bowing to the ground in subjection to the all-conquering emperor.